duncan Lamont songbook

-Singer, Esther Bennett and composer, Duncan Lamont began the actual "Songbook" show seven years ago; with Duncan telling stories from his fascinating career in between the selected songs.
+Singer, Esther Bennett and composer, Duncan Lamont began the actual "Songbook" show nine years ago; with Duncan telling stories from his fascinating career in between the selected songs.

 Daniela Clynes first sang some of Duncan's songs when he sent her his book, "Tomorrow's Standards" at the beginning of her career; and she has continued to perform his songs throughout her performing life.